-ABCD2 Score 0-3
+ABCD Score 0-3

 Patients at low risk of stroke can be treated as outpatients.
-This can begin in the ED or clinic starting with medications and expediting ECG and imaging of the carotids in 1-2 days following the ABCD2 score calculation.
+This can begin in the ED or clinic starting with medications and expediting ECG and imaging of the carotids in 1-2 days following the ABCD score calculation.
 Do the following:

-- Start on antithrombotic agent (ASA 81 mg/day, clopidogrel 75 mg/day, or ASA/ extended release dipyridamole 200 mg twice daily) - Initiate high intensity statin if not taking one already (moderate intensity statin in patients > 75 years old) - Obtain a 12-lead ECG or review the rhythm strip if available.
-If these show atrial fibrillation, consider starting anticoagulation (oral anticoagulant or low molecular weight heparin) or ASA 81 mg if anticoagulation is contraindicated; calculate CHADS2 or CHADS2Vasc and HAS-BLED score to help guide long term therapy. - Consider initiating longer-term outpatient cardiac monitoring (30 days) if the TIA is embolic and atrial fibrillation is not identified already or if there is no other cause for TIA - Arrange carotid imaging: ultrasound, CTA or MRA - Consider transthoracic echocardiography - Initiate smoking cessation counseling - Counsel about the importance of compliance with medication regimen
+- Start an antithrombotic agent (ASA 81 mg/day, clopidogrel 75 mg/day, or ASA/ extended release dipyridamole 200 mg twice daily). - Initiate high-intensity statin if not taking one already (moderate-intensity statin in patients > 75 years old). - Obtain a 12-lead ECG or review the rhythm strip if available.
+If atrial fibrillation is detected, consider starting anticoagulation (oral anticoagulant or low-molecularweight heparin) or ASA 81 mg if anticoagulation is contraindicated; calculate CHADS2 or CHADS2Vasc and HAS-BLED score to help guide long-term therapy. - Consider initiating longer-term outpatient cardiac monitoring (30 days) if there is high suspicion for an embolic cause and atrial fibrillation is not identified already, or if there is no other cause for TIA. - Arrange carotid imaging: ultrasound, CTA, or MRA. - Consider transthoracic echocardiography. - Initiate smoking cessation counseling. - Counsel about the importance of compliance with medication regimen.